tianshang486/mysql/intl.en-US/API Reference/Account management/CreateAccount.md

 # CreateAccount {#doc_api_1105955 .reference}

-You can call this operation to create a RDS database account.
+You can call this operation to create an RDS database account.

 When you call this operation, the instance must meet the following requirements: